jasmineroberts/test/README.md

 # XR Development Stack

 The options for developing immersive experiences are many, and the details complicated — but using this guide it should be possible to understand and pick the right choices.

+Notes: This is a resource from a lecture given 11/17/2021 in CS 460 Computer Graphics

 ## Contributing